-5.4 You may opt-out of our marketing communications at any time by clicking the ‘unsubscribe’ link at the end of our marketing emails.
+5.4 You may opt-out of our marketing communications at any time by replying ‘Unsubscribe’ to the marketing emails.

-5.5 You can also change any of your contact preferences at any time (including telling us that you don’t want us to contact you for marketing purposes by telephone, or by post) by contacting us at 07480 367918 or email email@example.com.
+5.5 You can also change any of your contact preferences at any time (including telling us that you don’t want us to contact you for marketing purposes by telephone, or by post) by emailing email@example.com

 5.6 We will not use your personal information for marketing purposes if you have indicated that you do not wish to be contacted by us for such purposes.
 However, we may retain your details on a suppression list to help ensure that we do not continue to contact you.

 6.1 We carry out targeted fundraising activity to ensure that we are contacting you with the most appropriate communication, which is relevant and timely for you.
 To do this, we may use profiling techniques to gather general data about you and your lifestyle which you have already volunteered or made publicly available.
 To assist us with this work we may use third party companies, consultants or organisations that can show they are also compliant with relevant data protection policies and legislation.